TomasMikula/ReactFX/README.md

 Provide an implementation with the following properties:
   1. _Correctness_: actually implement an AND gate.
-  2. _Consistency_: to any observer (within the same thread), the state of observable values has to appear consistent (i.e. `output = a & b`) at all times.
+  2. _Consistency_: the state of observable values has to appear consistent (i.e. `output = a & b`) at all times to any observer within the same thread.
   3. _Efficiency_: for a single call to `setInputs(a, b)`, the observer receives at most one invalidation notification.

 Now take a few minutes to think about how one would implement that.